Felix Houphouet Boigny Stadium: Incidents

 On March 29, 2009, during the match between Ivory Coast and Malawi, the gateway to an open corner of the stadium gave way before the kick-off of the match.
 A stampede ensued when 19 people were killed by trampling.
 Over 130 were injured as well.

 On January 1, 2013, following a New Year's Eve fireworks display, another stampede took place, in which sixty-one lives were claimed, with upwards of 200 injuries sustained.

 2020 Renovations

 Renovations for the 2023 Africa Cup of Nations began in April 2020 and concluded in 2023.
 The renovation was performed by Mota-Engil and included the installation of a complete roof and an increase in capacity to 33,000 seats.

 On 15 October 2023, The newly renovated stadium hosted an international friendly between host Ivory Coast and Morocco, which ended 1-1.
 The re-opening of the venue was attended by some of the senior government officials, the Local Organising Committee Vice-Chairman and FIF President Idriss Yacine Diallo and CAF officials.

 2023 Africa Cup of Nations

-The stadium is one of the venues for the 2023 Africa Cup of Nations.
+The stadium was one of the venues for the 2023 Africa Cup of Nations.

-The following matches are being played at the stadium:
+The following matches were played at the stadium: